loic425/pole-position-on-the-grid/pages/06_grid_component.md

 Here is an overview of a component that we called "DataTableComponent".
 It contains basic properties:
-* Grid which is the name of the grid to use
+* The grid, which is the name of the grid to use
-* The current page
+* Page which is the current page
 * Criteria for data filtering
 * Sorting
-* And the limit one to specify items per page
+* And finally, the limit one to specify items per page

 Do you remember the hook name?

-We specify the data_table block and we use our component.
+We redefined the data_table block in order to use the component.

 We define all the props that are the Twig template variables to pass to our Live components.